pkp/learning-ojs/en/submissions.md

 **Decline Submission**: Rejects the submission before going through the review process.
 The submission would then be archived.

+Although in this example, the editor assigned a section editor, it would also be possible for the editor to assign herself to the submission.

 ##Section Editor

 Now that the Section Editor has been assigned, she can login and view her dashboard.
 The submission can be found at the bottom of the My Assigned queue.